rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/node-pools/_index.md

 Each node pool must have one or more nodes roles assigned.

-Each node role (i.e. etcd, control plane, and worker) should be assigned to a distinct node pool.
+Each node role (i.e. etcd, controlplane, and worker) should be assigned to a distinct node pool.
 Although it is possible to assign multiple node roles to a node pool, this should not be done for production clusters.

 The recommended setup is to have:

 - a node pool with the etcd node role and a count of three
-- a node pool with the control plane node role and a count of at least two
+- a node pool with the controlplane node role and a count of at least two
 - a node pool with the worker node role and a count of at least two

 #### Node Pool Taints